canalplus/rx-player/doc/architecture/source-buffers/index.md

 help of a `SegmentInventory` (see corresponding chapter).

 It is the main interface the rest of the RxPlayer code has with SourceBuffers.
-As a wrapper it copy most of the original browser API to lower the cognitive complexity of using it.

 ## BufferGarbageCollector ######################################################

-The BufferGarbageCollector is a function used by the RxPlayer to periodically perform "garbage collection" manually on a given SourceBuffer.
+The BufferGarbageCollector is a function used by the RxPlayer to periodically perform "garbage collection" manually on a given `QueuedSourceBuffer`.

 It is based on the following building bricks: